pyca/cryptography/docs/x509/verification.rst

     .. versionadded:: 44.0.0

     Represents a policy for certificate verification.
-Passed to extension validator callbacks.
+Passed to extension validator callbacks and accessible via :class:`ClientVerifier` and :class:`ServerVerifier`.

     .. attribute:: max_chain_depth